Where can I sell my catalytic converter for the most money?

 Suggested Reading: Aftermarket or OEM Catalytic Converter?

-For amateur scrappers, it’s often their first instinct to remove the mesh “honeycomb” screen that sits just inside the catalytic converter.
-Don’t make this mistake – that’s where most of the precious metals can be found!
+For amateur scrappers, removing the mesh “honeycomb” screen inside the catalytic converter is often their first instinct.
+Don’t make this mistake – that’s where most precious metals can be found!
 This screen can also help the scrap yard identify the kind of vehicle your cat came from if that information isn’t readily available.

-When selling catalytic converters, consider the information above, and be careful with choosing a buyer.
+When selling catalytic converters, consider the information above and carefully choose a buyer.
 You might think that the buyer chooses you, but the reality is that some folks will undervalue your catalytic converter when you could be making more money on it.
-Be sure to call around to several auto parts shops and scrap yards and compare estimates!
+Call several auto parts shops and scrap yards and compare estimates!
 If someone “lowballs you,” it’s probably because they don’t know the actual value of the part.

 Best Practices for Selling Your Catalytic Converter

-Send them a photo of your catalytic converter from overhead, as well as any serial numbers you’ve found.
+Send them a photo of your catalytic converter from overhead and any serial numbers you’ve found.
 Send your photos to the Team at RRCats.com and get a quote within one business day!
 If you agree with the selection and want to sell it to their Team, you can ship your catalytic converter straight to them.

-Overall, the essential part of selling catalytic converters is to invest the time and energy in finding a reliable buyer who won’t undervalue the parts you bring them.
-Be wary of anyone who gives you the sense they’re an amateur, and makes sure to compare quotes with multiple scrap yards before making a decision.
-With these tips in mind, you’ll be well on your way to making money on catalytic converters.
+Overall, the essential part of selling catalytic converters is investing time and energy in finding a reliable buyer who won’t undervalue the claims you bring.
+Be wary of anyone who gives you the sense they’re an amateur, and compare quotes with multiple scrap yards before making a decision.
+With these tips in mind, you’ll be well on making money on catalytic converters.
 Happy selling!